 1. Pool high-quality knowledge into a FAQ page

 The benefits of a good FAQ page are numerous.
-The answers to specific questions have a chance to appear at the top of Google’s search results (in Google’s ‘answer boxes’) when optimised correctly; the encyclopaedic nature of the page will boost return visits, and can also increase subscribers in some cases; and the neatly organised texts can become the backbone of your longer-term marketing strategy – think different media formats, quick tutorials, demos, and different data visualisations.
+The answers to specific questions have a chance to appear at the top of Google’s search results (in Google’s ‘answer boxes’) when optimized correctly; the encyclopedic nature of the page will boost return visits, and can also increase subscribers in some cases; and the neatly organized texts can become the backbone of your longer-term marketing strategy – think different media formats, quick tutorials, demos, and different data visualizations.

 2. Reduce complexity and increase your authority with a glossary